Just in case SEOs aren’t busy enough, Google is keeping us all on our toes with more core algorithm updates than ever.

 Google’s webmasters are notoriously vague about which ranking signals are tweaked when each core update is released, meaning you can’t make last-minute changes to your site to avoid a hit to your organic traffic.

 As we all know, SEO is a long game.
-The only way you can “take advantage of” a core update is to already be implementing a solid eCommerce search engine optimization strategy of quality content across your site.
+The only way you can “take advantage of” a broad core update is to already be implementing a solid eCommerce search engine optimization strategy of quality content across your site.

 eCom Business?
 No Need to Worry

-We’ve been shepherding dozens of eCommerce brands through Google updates over the years, and the vast majority have avoided any volatility in performance due to updates.
-In fact, most of their sites keep moving along like nothing has happened, even after this year’s product reviews update.
-(While the update wasn’t expected to impact eCommerce sites as an industry, we still closely monitored our metrics — just in case.)
+We’ve been shepherding dozens of eCommerce brands through Google updates for more than a decade, and the vast majority have avoided any volatility in performance due to updates.
+In fact, most of their sites keep moving like nothing has happened, even after the various product review updates of the past few years.
+(While these updates weren’t expected to impact eCommerce sites as an industry, we still closely monitored our metrics — just in case.)

 That’s not to say that you shouldn’t care.
 Even if a core update doesn’t affect your site, it’s still a good indicator of how Google’s algorithm is evolving and good education for your ongoing SEO strategy.

 How to Evaluate a Google Core Update’s Effects on Your Site

 Admittedly, there’s a lot of mystery wrapped around Google’s ranking algorithm updates, but you don’t have to be in the dark about its effects on your site.

-For this summer’s updates and future ones to come, identify any clear changes to your organic performance by following our approach:
+For the most recent update (and future ones to come), identify any significant changes to your organic performance by following our approach: